-For a campus to provide an Arts-Rich Education, it must cultivate a healthy Arts-Rich Ecosystem of support that includes five discrete constituencies—Fine Arts Teachers, Foundation Teachers, Campus Leaders, District Support, and Arts Organizations and Teaching Artists.
+For a campus to provide an Arts-Rich Education, it must cultivate a healthy Arts-Rich Ecosystem of support that includes six discrete constituencies—Fine Arts Teachers, Foundation Teachers, Campus Leaders, District Support, Arts Organizations and Teaching Artists, and Families and the Community.
 Each group provides unique expertise and fills distinct roles in support of an Arts-Rich Campus.
 When all stakeholders coordinate their work, the quality of the fine arts education is amplified.

-There are two groups within the ecosystem, those with direct connection with students (Fine Arts Teachers, Foundation Teachers, and Arts Organizations and Teaching Artists) and those who provide administrative and systemic support to the others (Campus Leaders and District Support).
+There are two groups within the ecosystem, those with direct connection with students (Fine Arts Teachers, Foundation Teachers, Arts Organizations and Teaching Artists, and Families and the Community) and those who provide administrative and systemic support to the others (Campus Leaders and District Support).

 Fine Arts Teachers

 Certified, full-time, fine arts teachers are the arts leaders on their campus.
 They hold a unique position as one of the few teachers who regularly work with every student as they progress through each grade.
 They have a unique role within all three components of an Arts-Rich Education:

 - They provide high-quality, standards-based instruction by combining their expertise in their arts discipline with a deep understanding of pedagogy.